Key takeaways

 How much you should save while paying off debt varies.
 A good rule of thumb is to set aside three to six months of expenses.
 If you’re deep in debt, save up $500 or $1,000 before splitting your efforts between debt payment and savings.

-An emergency fund is well worth it as it will help you stay out of debt in the future.
+An emergency fund is well worth it since it will help you stay out of debt in the future.

 Closing an account will also affect your credit utilization ratio.
 Your utilization ratio is the second most significant factor in determining your credit score.
-It is calculated both on an individual basis – per card – and cumulatively for all cards.
-Closing an account reduces your cumulative credit limit, which can increase your credit utilization rate, hurting your credit score.
+It is calculated both per card and cumulatively across all credit card accounts.
+Closing an account reduces your cumulative credit limit, which can increase your credit utilization rate and negatively impact your credit score.

-The exception to the rule is if your card has high annual fees.
+The exception to the rule is if your card has a high annual fee.
 Then, it may be better to take the hit to your credit and close the account.

 Bad credit holding you back?

-Any time you get extra cash – bonus, tax refund, or gifts – put it toward repaying debt.
-It’s tempting to spend it on yourself, but wait on that.
+Whenever you receive extra cash, such as a bonus, tax refund, or gift, use it to repay debt.
+It’s tempting to spend it on yourself, but hold off for a bit.
 The more money you put towards outstanding balances, the more you’ll save on interest.

-If you still need more extra cash, take on a side hustle.
-Look into jobs like DoorDash and TaskRabbit that let you make your own schedule and don’t take up a lot of time.
-Any extra cash you can find will help you get out of debt faster.
+If you still need extra money, consider taking on a side hustle.
+Look into jobs like DoorDash and TaskRabbit, which allow you to set your own schedule and don’t require a significant amount of time.
+Any extra cash you can find will help you pay off debt faster.

 Frequently asked questions